Iznoanygod/Iznoanygod/README.md

 ### Hi, I'm Andrew Park

 About Me
-* Junior at Rutgers University New Brunswick
+* Senior at Rutgers University New Brunswick
 * Major in Electrical & Computer Engineering, Computer Science
 * Minor in Mathematics